amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 7\.
 Now that you have a working Docker image, tag and push the image to [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 ECR is a fully-managed Docker container registry that makes it easy to store, manage, and deploy Docker container images.
 In the next lab, we'll use ECS to pull your image from ECR.

-In the AWS Management Console, navigate to the [ECS dashboard](https://console.aws.amazon.com/ecs/) and click on **Repositories** in the left menu.
+In the AWS Management Console, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard.
 You should see repositories for monolith and each microservice (iridium and magnesite).
 These were created by CloudFormation and prefixed with the *EnvironmentName* (in the example below, I used 'interstella' as my EnvironmentName) specified during stack creation.

 ![ECR repositories](images/01-ecr-repo.png)